-It would be nice to complete our course, snatch that sweet, sweet certificate, and then scarper, canceling our premium subscription before a dime leaves our bank accounts, but it would be pretty ruinous for Coursera, which is why it’s a pretty risky endeavor.
+It would be nice to complete our Coursera course, snatch that sweet, sweet course certificate, and then scarper, canceling our premium subscription before a dime leaves our bank accounts, but it would be pretty ruinous for Coursera certificate, which is why it’s a pretty risky endeavor.

 What Are The Risks When Trying To Claim A Free Certificate?

 Coursera offers a 7-day free trial so you can get a feel for the platform and try out a few courses.
-In that week, you can absolutely finish one of the courses.
+In that week, you can finish one of the online courses.

 As you can tell from this statement, the claiming of free certifications is being cracked down on by Coursera (see also ‘What Is Coursera Plus?‘), but it might not be an impossibility.

-It only takes a quick scan of relevant online forums to learn that many Coursera users have indeed claimed certificates during their free trial and then canceled their subscription.
+It only takes a quick scan of relevant online forums to learn that many Coursera users have indeed claimed certificates during their free trial and then canceled their subscriptions.

-It’s thought that as long as you download the certificate before the trial period expires and you’re automatically charged for a month or year’s subscription, then you’ll have snagged them for free!
+It’s thought that as long as you download the certificate before the trial period expires and you’re automatically charged for a month or year’s subscription, then you’ll have snagged them for free courses!